 Each December we extend the invitation for area singers along with a chamber orchestra to join in our presentation of the Christmas Cantata.

 We welcome all singers regardless of age or ability.
-Singers can participate in rehearsals and worship as they are able throughout the year.
-The choir sings a wide variety of music in four part harmonies.
+Help is available to learn how to participate in our virtual choir!
 Our purpose as the adult choir is to enhance worship in song.
 We fully embrace the ideas that: There are NO wrong notes in worship!
-Wednesday Night is about fellowship.
-Sunday Morning is about worship.

 Nancy Cox is a gifted piano teacher who teaches students through the Academy of Sound, at the FPC location primarily.
 She also accompanies music students and vocal groups throughout the year, including the Stoughton Festival Choir.
 Nancy enjoys bringing both traditional and contemporary music to FPC worship services.
 She also performs with and subs for the FPC choir accompanist in worship services.
 When not involved in music, Nancy writes book reviews for the Midwest Book Review, owned and operated by her husband and daughter, James and Bethany Cox.